WoomyNotFound/WoomyNotFound/README.md

 - 👋 Hi, I’m @WoomyNotFound
-- 👀 I’m interested in: Figuring out JS
+- 👀 I’m interested in: Rhythm games
-- 🌱 I’m currently learning: Unity
+- 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on: Things that interest me
+- 💞️ I’m looking to collaborate on: nothing D:
-- 📫 How to reach me: dont lol
+- 📫 How to reach me: @extrarchive on discord

 <!---
 WoomyNotFound/WoomyNotFound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.